miekg/gitopper/README.md

 ROLLBACK is a transient state and quickly moves to FREEZE, unless something goes wrong then it becomes BROKEN.

+If ROLLBACK stays in ROLLBACK for a longer period it means the commit it needs to rollback to can't be found.

 ## Config File